michelk/saga-cmd.hs/README.md

 ### Processing-pathway

-The equivalent to version above
+The equivalent exlicit version to above is

     sagaPipe --chain xyzGridToGrid:gridFillGaps:gridHillshade --parameters sep=tabulator:cs=0.5 dem.xyz

+Or for example If you would like to create a hillshade with some buildings removed; invert the buildings-shapefile and do the following

+    sagaPipe --chain xyzGridToGrid:gridFillGaps:gridHillshade:gridPolyClip:gridTifHillshade  \
+             -p poly=BuildingsInv.shp:cs=0.5:sep=tabulator dem.xyz

 ## `sagaTopo`